-- 62. There are two major conceptual elements to the approach we have taken to reaching draft decisions on the IM review: - 62.1 Review element: Reviewing the IMs and identifying which IMs we should consider changing and why.
-(This broadly equates to the question in box 2 of Figure 1: 'which IMs should we consider changing and why?') - 62.2 Change element: Deciding whether, and if so how, to change to an IM following the review element.
-(This broadly equates to the question in box 4 of Figure 1: should we change the IMs and, if so, how?) - 63.
+- 56. There are two major conceptual elements to the approach we have taken to reaching decisions on the IM review: - 56.1 Review element: Reviewing the IMs and identifying which IMs we should consider changing and why.
+(This broadly equates to the question in box 2 of Figure 1: 'which IMs should we consider changing and why?') - 56.2 Change element: Deciding whether, and if so how, to change an IM following the review element.
+(This broadly equates to the question in box 4 of Figure 1: should we change the IMs and, if so, how?) - 57.
 These two elements are conceptual steps, rather than temporal steps: consideration of the two elements is not a purely linear process.

-Commerce Commission "Developing decision-making frameworks for the current input methodologies review and for considering changes to the input methodologies more generally - discussion draft" (22 July 2015), Attachment A.
+Commerce Commission "Developing decision-making frameworks for the current input methodologies review and for considering changes to the input methodologies more generally - discussion draft" (22 July 2015), Attachment A; Commerce Commission "Input methodologies review draft decisions: Framework for the IM review" (16 June 2016).